 As in all markets, supply and demand are relevant.
 But in labour markets for executives and directors, social norms are a critical institution.
 These norms can be summarised by seven behavioural rules.

 First, the status of a corporation depends in part on the status, and hence pay, of its CEO.
-As Warren Buffett argues“ CEOs, and "celebrity” status may boost CEO pay, even though shareholder returns typically decline after a CEO reaches “celebrity” status.
+As Warren Buffett argues, “No company wants to be in the bottom quartile as far as CEO pay goes”.
+Firms like to have “celebrity” CEOs, and “celebrity” status may boost CEO pay, even though shareholder returns typically decline after a CEO reaches “celebrity” status.

 The ability of CEOs to extract rents - “the extra returns that firms or individuals obtain due to their positional advantages”, is influenced by their social capital or networks.
 So CEO compensation includes a “social circle premium”, boosted by “golfing in the same exclusive club, sharing directors who understand the local pay norm and displaying luxury mansions”.